hayatpur/crosscode/src/scripts/editor/files/thoughts.md

 [X] Global traces
 [X] Animations
+[ ] Build tree structure for recursive call
+[ ] User interactions for what they want to see
+[ ] Two different models: look at data, look at events, looking at source code [ ] Live programming
 [ ] Hover to show trace
 [ ] Animations for trace
 [ ] Source code as label